glowkeeper/P3D/docs/labs/week2Session12024.md

 You should visit the _Project_ tab on your GitHub repository and set up the Kanban board that you will use to plan your lab sessions and, ultimately, manage the development of your coursework.

-### Project Board

-Now, you will set up the Kanban board that you will use to manage the rest of your work on Programming for 3D.

 1. Open a browser and go to your GitHub account.
 From the **Projects** tab, click on _New project_.
 Select _Board_, and _Create_.
 Name it howsoever you choose
 2. Create two new columns: 1. _Backlog_, and 2. _In Review_ and order them as in Figure 1
 3. Now you can add items to the Backlog (you could use your Game Design Document for this)